vapor/blog/Content/posts/vapor-for-vscode.md

 ## Features

-The extension offers a variety of features related to Vapor and Leaf.
+The extension offers a variety of features related to Vapor, Fluent, and Leaf.
 It supports all platforms supported by Vapor, including macOS and Linux.
 It can also be used with VS Code in the browser, but only for some Leaf-related features.